Franck Durix

 Franck Durix (born 20 October 1965) is a French former professional footballer.
 He is the brother of fellow player David Durix.

 Career

 Club career

 Beginning as an apprentice at Belleville sur Saône, Durix played professionally in France, Japan and Switzerland for Olympique Lyonnais, Cannes, Nagoya Grampus Eight, Servette and Sochaux-Montbéliard.

 International career

-Durix was called up to the French national squad in 1995, but never made an appearance for the national team.
+Durix was called up to the France national team in 1995, but never made an appearance for the national team.